-- Programs of another City agency or department are not eligible to apply, which includes the City-owned Cultural Centers. - Only one application may be submitted to this grant category. - Partners and collaborators cannot apply separately for the same project. - Grant funding does not imply that the San Francisco Arts Commission or any other City agency will produce, exhibit, promote or present the art created.
+- Programs of another City agency or department are not eligible to apply which includes City-owned Cultural Centers.
+City-owned Cultural Centers can ONLY apply as a fiscal sponsor. - Only one application may be submitted to this grant category.
+You can apply as an individual artist or an organization; not as both. - Partners and collaborators cannot apply separately for the same project. - Grant funding does not imply that the San Francisco Arts Commission or any other City agency will produce, exhibit, promote or present the art created.
 It is the responsibility of the artist to secure a venue, insurance and any permits for public presentations.